...

 Working with your retirement account advisor and plan administrator can allow you to accurately divide up under retirement plan in your name or the name of your spouse with relatively little acrimony.
 You will need to determine what the current value of the account is and then figure out what portion is part of the community state and what portion is part of your separate estate if any.
 A qualified domestic relations order will outline how the Community property will be divided.
 You need to contact your plan administrator to see what language needs to be included in the qualified domestic relations order before the end of the divorce.
 Including incorrect language or otherwise not preparing can mean delays or an inability to divide retirement benefits accurately.

 Depending upon your age and circumstances it may also be an option for you all to consider liquidating some portion of your retirement savings.
-For example, if it is determined that your retirement account Is subject to division in the divorce then based upon your age you may be able to simply take out some money from the account to meet the standard set by the negotiations for your divorce.
-You can take out the money and make a lump sum payment to your spouse as long as it makes financial sense and is allowed under your plan.
+If the divorce proceedings determine that your retirement account is subject to division, you may have the option, depending on your age, to withdraw funds to meet the negotiated settlement standard.
+If permitted by your plan and financially feasible, you can make a lump sum payment to your spouse.

 You should contact your plan administrator before agreeing to any considerations like this to determine the potential consequences of your taking money out of the account.
 From some retirement plans, you are not able to liquidate the account until you turn age 59.5. liquidating the account before that time means you would incur a tax on the account as well as a penalty of up to 10%.
 This could make it cost-prohibitive for you to select this option.
 However, if you are already of retirement age and do not have an account that bears any consequences outside of taxes for liquidating the account then you may choose to take advantage of this option.